Join in the conversation!

 The Sustainability Contest is a great way to build student skills in research, communication, presentation, and understanding of the relevance and importance of sustainability.
 These are highly prized characteristics by our students’ future employers!
 Faculty should encourage student participation by making students aware of the contest through posting the link on their Blackboard sites, displaying signage, and mentioning in class, and by promoting the rewards of getting involved.
 If assigning credit or extra credit, faculty will be able to verify student participation by viewing student participation lists and presentation videos on ICC’s Greening the Curriculum webpage.

-In order to participate, students must register and have their demo in by April 3, 2017.
+In order to participate, students must register by midnight October 17, 2018, and have their demo video submission in by midnight October 21, 2018.